lgss/service-design-manual/service-manual/user-centred-design/resources/sass-repositories.md

     url: /service-manual/user-centred-design
 ---

 Sass is a language for creating stylesheets that lets us share blocks of code and techniques.
-GDS has created a repository called the [GOV.UK Frontend Toolkit][govuk_frontend_toolkit] to simplify the creation of services with a consistent look and feel.
+GDS has created a repository called the [LGSS Frontend Toolkit][govuk_frontend_toolkit] to simplify the creation of services with a consistent look and feel.
 The toolkit is [available as a gem][govuk_frontend_toolkit_gem] for easy inclusion in Ruby projects.

 ## Categories of Sass mixins

 The files in [the gem][govuk_frontend_toolkit_gem] can be categorised into four main parts:

-1. GOV.UK typography, colours and image assets
+1. LGSS typography, colours and image assets
 2. Mixins for responsive designs
 3. Mixins for targeting old versions of Internet Explorer
 4. Mixins for cross browser CSS

-The first part is the bit that gives all GOV.UK projects a familiar look.
-There are a collection of pre-defined font sizes that we use on GOV.UK.
+The first part is the bit that gives all LGSS projects a familiar look.
+There are a collection of pre-defined font sizes that we use on LGSS.
 There is a mixin for each one, for example `heading-26`.
 These also include a standard amount of whitespace around the text to help with vertical rhythm on the page, spacing things out nicely.

 The second is a way to develop sites that are able to respond to different sized displays.